 There are many cross curricular links across the course such as, Maths, English, Geography and Media Studies in the Marketing unit.

-To prepare students to progress to the next topic, we deliver lessons in which their subject knowledge develops, as does their understanding of exam technique.
+To prepare pupils to progress to the next topic, we deliver lessons in which their subject knowledge develops, as does their understanding of exam technique.
 The scheme of work is structured so the topics logically build on each other.
 We know the level of consolidation through progress checks within the lessons and end of topic assessments, which incorporate exam questions.
 We revisit the same assessment objectives across all assessments, consolidating exam technique.

-We integrate the school's values into the curriculum in a number of ways from the example set by staff, to exploring topics like Business Ethics and Employment Laws and group work tasks and challenges, which treat students to put these values into action.
+We integrate the school's values into the curriculum in a number of ways from the example set by staff, to exploring topics like Business Ethics and Employment Laws and group work tasks and challenges, which treat pupils to put these values into action.
 Cultural capital is an integral part of the subject as we engage in broad political, economic, social and technological cultural contexts and how they influence different types of business.